paulejarvis/Playbook/Demo/Queries/Example Queries and Screenshots.md

 are my internal policies being applied at the key moments

-what additional processes are connected to my on-boarding

 ## Compliance

 * Return all processes that are regulated, how much time each step takes, and who owns the steps in the workflow